bighuggies/bighuggies.github.com/blog/_posts/2014-05-18-how-mcnagg-works.md

 [/r/mindcrack](https://reddit.com/r/mindcrack) posts, but that's mainly just to fill out the right hand side of the page and isn't terribly interesting.

-By the way, I am aware that the name is terrible.
+By the way, I am aware that the name mcnagg is terrible.

 ## How does it work?